-Gooseberry Sawfly larvae can be controlled naturally and safely with Gooseberry Sawfly Killer nematodes, which are deadly to the Sawfly larvae but safe to humans and wildlife.
+Gooseberry Sawfly larvae can be controlled safely and naturally with our Gooseberry Sawfly Killer Nematodes which are deadly to Sawfly larvae but safe to humans, pets and wildlife.
 Gooseberry Sawfly Killer contains Steinernema carpocapsae nematodes.
-These nematodes enter the larvae via a natural opening, like the mouth, and feed on the contents of the larvae.
-A natural bacterium is produced by the nematodes inside the larvae, which kills it.
+The nematodes will enter the Sawfly Larvae via a natural opening, such as the mouth, and feed on the inner contents of the larvae.
+A natural bacterium is produced by the nematodes whilst inside the larvae, which kills the pest.
 Infected larvae will be completely broken down by the nematodes.
 The nematodes also reproduce inside the larvae, releasing more nematodes into the surrounding area.

 Apply your Gooseberry Sawfly Killer Nematodes when damage to plants is observed or as soon as Gooseberry Sawfly have been observed.
 The optimum period to apply is from April to October.